tyler-dane/random/README.md

-# Source Code & Documentation for Developers
-These are scripts, programs, and tutorials for projects that I have completed.
+These are programs, cheatsheets, and tutorials for projects that I have completed.
 I am sharing them here in hopes that someone else might find them useful.

-## Source Code
+# Source Code
 ### Bash
 [*Securely* Run Bash Script on Remote Server as Root](src/ssh-rpm-install.sh)
 - Authenticate and run commands without sending passwords in plain-text